Monday, March 20, 2017

 Satellite

 It is so nice to read about a manufacturing plant in America that is still going strong.
 This plant cranks out 20,000 front- and top-loading machines each day with three 1000-worker shifts for the brands Whirlpool, Maytag, and Amana.
-(Unfortantely, that probably means that the factories where Maytag and Amana used to build washing machines have been closed.)
+(Unfortunately, that probably means that the factories where Maytag and Amana used to build washing machines have been closed.)
 It supplies 65% of the $3.9 billion U.S. washer market.
 In 2010, Whirlpool invested $200 million in this 1952 plant and moved the production of commercial front-loaded washers from Monterrey, Mexico to this plant.
 But as a reminder of the impact of robots and other automation, that move created only 100 more jobs.

 Looking at a photo gallery, I noticed how many of the workers have to stand in a limited space to do their job.
 And there is obviously a lot of repetitive motion in the jobs.
 I was relieved to read that every 30 minutes the workers change jobs.